daler/dotfiles/README.md

 be up and running with everything I need plus all my configurations and plugins in a couple of minutes.

+`setup.sh` does all the work.
+Run it with no options to see the help.
+Search for each option within the script to understand what each part does.

 Current options include (in approximate order in which they're typically run):

 ```